rlanvin/php-rrule/README.md

 The recommended way is to install the lib [through Composer](http://getcomposer.org/).

-Simply run `composer require "rlanvin/php-rrule" "1.*"` for it to be automatically installed and included in your `composer.json`.
+Simply run `composer require rlanvin/php-rrule` for it to be automatically installed and included in your `composer.json`.

-Alternatively, just add this to your `composer.json` file and then run `composer install`.
+Alternatively, just add this to your `composer.json` file and then run `composer install` (you can replace `1.*` by any version selector, or even `dev-master` for the latest development version).

 ```JSON
 {